MtSamsonite/ha-cbus2mqtt/README.md

 ### mqtt_password
 In this field enter the password to authenticate your access to the MQTT server.
 This is the password for the user provided in the field above.
 ### tcp_or_serial
 Select the type of interface used to connect to your CBUS system.
-The cmqttd process supports connections via either a serial interface to a CBUS PCI or IP connections to ethernet to a CBUS CNI device.
+The cmqttd process supports connections via either a serial interface to a CBUS PCI or TCP/IP connections a CBUS CNI device.

 tcp_or_serial is used to determine which of the following two cmqttd parameters are employed: --serial or –tcp.
 ### cbus_connection_string